10-maddy/Product_Intern_Assignment/README.md

 ## Acknowledgments
 - ChatGPT for providing ideas and guidance during the analysis.
 - Stack Overflow and Google for code snippets and solutions to coding challenges.
-- My friends who are fluent in this
+- My friends who are fluent in python coding.

 ## Author
 Tanmay Shresth